 - 30g finely shredded coconut

 - To make coconut crumb, process all ingredients to form fine crumbs.
-Spread onto prepared tray in a thin layer.
+Spread onto a frying pan, and over low-medium heat, bake them until they go golden and crispy.
+It could anywhere from 10-15 min, so keep an eye!

 - Wrap the outside of 6 glasses or ramekins with baking paper, ensuring it comes 3cm above edge of glass, to create a collar.
 Secure with string.